 Centralia Mine Fire Tours

-Spend two hours in Centralia with author David DeKok [Fire Underground] and hear what he has learned about the ghost town of Centralia’s infamous mine fire in the course of 40 years of covering the fire as a newspaper reporter and writing the definitive book on the fire’s history.
-He will take you to where the fire started, explain why it was never put out, and tell you about the existential struggle of the people of Centralia with the underground fire–which they accidentally started–that doomed their town.
+Spend 2-3 hours in Centralia with author David DeKok [Fire Underground] and hear what he has learned about Centralia’s infamous mine fire in the course of 40 years of covering the fire as a newspaper reporter and writing the definitive book on the fire’s history.
+He will use large photographs to show you what the town used to look like, take you to where the fire started, explain why it was never put out, and tell you about the existential struggle of the people of Centralia with the underground fire–which they accidentally started–that doomed their town.
 Centralia in a sense was Pompeii in reverse, with the fire coming up from below rather than down from the sky.
-The two relocations of people in 1981 and 1983 reduced Centralia from a town of 1,000 people and 400 buildings to perhaps four or five of each.
-He will use large photos to show you how the empty blocks being reclaimed by nature were once a thriving community now vanished.
+The two relocations of people that began in 1981 and 1984 reduced Centralia from a town of 1,000 people and 400 buildings to perhaps four or five of each.
 You will go to a location where you can safely feel the heat of the fire.
-The fee is $200 to cover his time and travel expenses from Harrisburg.
-Payment by cash (preferred) or in advance by credit card.
-You may contact him at (717) 439-4159, or ddekok@verizon.net.
+The fee, which covers his time and travel expenses from Harrisburg, is $225 until the end of 2025, but will rise to $250 for group tours after Jan.
+1, 2026.
+I am also available for daylong (6-7 hours) tours for $500, where I take you to places not on the regular tour, such as the Centralia mine drainage tunnel and the old Irish graves in St. Ignatius Cemetery.
+I recently did this for a photographer working on a Centralia project.
+Payment by cash (preferred), or by Venmo.
+You may contact him at (717) 439-4159, or ddekok113@gmail.com.

 Reaction